omeka/Documentation/source/Reference/libraries/globals/queue_css_string.rst

 .. include:: /Reference/libraries/globals/summary/queue_css_string.rst

-.. php:function:: queue_css_string(string $string, string $media = all, string|bool $conditional = )
+.. php:function:: queue_css_string($string, $media = 'all', $conditional = false)

-    Declare a CSS string to be used on the page and included in the page's head.
+    Add a CSS string to the current page.

+    The inline stylesheet will appear in the head element.
 This needs to be called either before head() or in a plugin_header hook.

+    :type $string: string
-    :param string $string: CSS string to include.
+    :param $string: CSS string to include.
+    :type $media: string
-    :param string $media: CSS media declaration, defaults to 'all'.
+    :param $media: CSS media declaration, defaults to 'all'.
+    :type $conditional: string|bool
-    :param string|bool $conditional: IE-style conditional comment, used generally to include IE-specific styles.
+    :param $conditional: IE-style conditional comment, used generally to include IE-specific styles.
 Defaults to false.

 *****
 Usage